h4md153v63n/Cloud-CloudSec/07_flAWS/02_flaws2.cloud.md

 # Defender
-The Defender path of flaws2.cloud allows one to **simulate an incident responder** to the events generated on the Attacker path.
+The Defender path of flaws2.cloud allows one to **simulate an incident responder** to the events generated on the Defender path.
 + http://flaws2.cloud/defender.htm